patalas/patalas.github.io/index.md

-# Right mix of contribution and technological expertise
+# Right mix of contribution and expertise

 Many short and long term projects testify my expert knowledge and my contribution to bring the project forward to a successfull finish.
 With a understanding of the customer’s business and needs I work every day with companies in Europe to accomplish outstanding results.